iltuoconsulenteit/DocCropper-Test/README.md

 Use `install/start_DocCropper.sh` on Linux, `install/start_DocCropper.command` on macOS or `install/start_DocCropper.bat` on Windows to run the server later.
 The script creates a virtual environment when needed, installs requirements and launches the app on the port defined in `settings.json`.
 If the application keeps running after closing the window, run the matching `stop_DocCropper` script to shut it down (or send a `POST` request to `/shutdown/`).

+### 🖥 Tray icon

+For convenience you can run `doccropper_tray.py` which adds a small system tray icon.
+Its menu lets you start or stop the server and update it using the installer scripts.
+Set the `DOCROPPER_DEVELOPER=1` environment variable to also show an *Update from branch* option that respects `DOCROPPER_BRANCH`.

 ## 🔓 Licensing and commercial version

 **DocCropper** is released under the [MIT](LICENSE.txt) license.
 Without a valid key the software runs in **DEMO** mode.
 PDFs exported in demo mode keep a large "DEMO" watermark from the second page onward, though you can still upload multiple images.